mulderp/mulderp.github.com/_posts/2015-01-15-jsonp-with-backbonejs.md

     $.get('/some/path');

 [jQuery Ajax requests](http://api.jquery.com/jquery.ajax/) help you very much to wrap a JSONP request for data too.
 For the details, you can search [npmjs.org](http://npmjs.org) for JSONP.
 You'll find a [JSONP module](https://github.com/webmodules/jsonp/blob/master/index.js#L87) and the according tricks.
-Append a  &gt;script&st; tag, and point the source towards your remote data.
+Append a  &lt;script&gt; tag, and point the source towards your remote data.

 A Backbone.Collection can deal with those requests too.
 Let's look an example based on the Flickr API.